Eschol Park

 Employment performance in Eschol Park has been broadly consistent with national averages

-Employment opportunities locally may be limited, as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment levels increased by 5.4% and labour force grew by 5.3%, maintaining a stable unemployment rate.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a slight rise in unemployment to 4.4%.
-Statewide, NSW employment contracted by 0.03% (losing 2,260 jobs) as of 25-Nov-25, with an unemployment rate of 3.9%, lower than the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts for May-25 indicate overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Eschol Park's employment mix suggests local employment could increase by 5.9% in five years and 12.5% in ten years, based on a simple weighting extrapolation for illustrative purposes.
+Manufacturing stood out with employment levels at 1.9 times the regional average.
+However, professional & technical services were under-represented at 4.4%, compared to Greater Sydney's 11.5%.
+Employment opportunities locally appeared limited based on Census data.
+Over the year to December 2025, employment increased by 7.2% while labour force grew by a similar rate, maintaining a stable unemployment rate.
+In contrast, Greater Sydney saw employment grow by 2.2%, labour force expand by 2.3%, and a marginal rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 indicate overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Eschol Park's employment mix suggests local employment could increase by 5.9% over five years and 12.5% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment